Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Introduction

 On the other hand, for wideband communication, multiple-input multiple-output (MIMO) orthogonal-frequency-division-multiplexing (OFDM) has gained a lot of attention in both industrial and academic communities, due to its high spectral efficiency, spatial diversity and multiplexing gains \cite{Tse05,Ma05,Chen08,Verde10}.
 The combination of AF and MIMO-OFDM becomes an attractive option for enabling high-speed wireless multi-media services \cite{Hammerstrom07}.

 In the last decade, linear transceiver design for various systems has been extensively investigated because of its low implementation complexity and satisfactory performance \cite{Tse05}, \cite{Bolcskei06}.
 For linear transceiver design, minimum mean-square-error (MMSE) is one of the most important and frequently used criteria \cite{Sampath01,Palomar03,Joham05,Serbetli04,Guan08,Rong09,Luo04}.
 For example, for point-to-point MIMO and MIMO-OFDM systems, linear MMSE transceiver design has been discussed in details in \cite{Sampath01,Palomar03,Joham05}.
-Linear MMSE transceiver design for multiuser MIMO systems has been considered in \cite{Serbetli04}.
-For single carrier AF MIMO relay systems, linear MMSE precoder at the relay and equalizer at the destination are joint designed in \cite{Guan08}.
-Furthermore, the linear MMSE transceiver design for dual hop MIMO-OFDM relay systems is proposed in \cite{Rong09}.
+Linear MMSE transceiver design for multiuser MIMO systems has been considered in \cite{Serbetli04,Luo04}.
+For single carrier AF MIMO relay systems, linear MMSE forwarding matrix at the relay and equalizer at the destination are joint designed in \cite{Guan08}.
+Furthermore, the linear MMSE transceiver design for dual hop MIMO-OFDM relay systems based on prefect channel state information (CSI) is proposed in \cite{Rong09}.

-In all the above works, channel state information (CSI) is assumed to be perfectly known.
+In all the above works, CSI is assumed to be perfectly known.
 Unfortunately, in practical systems, CSI must be estimated and channel estimation errors are inevitable.
-When channel estimation errors exist, in general, two classes of robust designs can be employed: min-max and stochastic robust designs.
-If the distributions of channel estimation errors are known to be unbounded, stochastic robust design is preferred.
-Stochastic robust design includes probability-based design and Bayesian design.
+When channel estimation errors exist, in general, two classes of designs can be employed: min-max and stochastic designs.
+If the distributions of channel estimation errors are known to be unbounded, stochastic design is preferred.
+Stochastic design includes probability-based design and Bayesian design.
 In this paper, we focus on Bayesian design, in which an averaged mean-square-error (MSE) performance is considered.
-Recently, Bayesian robust linear MMSE transceiver design under channel uncertainties has been addressed for point-to-point MIMO systems \cite{Zhang08,Ding09} and point-to-point MIMO-OFDM systems \cite{Rey05}.
+Recently, Bayesian linear MMSE transceiver design under channel uncertainties has been addressed for point-to-point MIMO systems \cite{Zhang08,Ding09} and point-to-point MIMO-OFDM systems \cite{Rey05}.